monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 There are two loss functions used:

+### 1. BCEWitLogitsLoss :

-BCEWitLogitsLoss : This loss combines a `Sigmoid` layer and the Binary Cross Entropy Loss in one single class.
+This loss combines a `Sigmoid` layer and the Binary Cross Entropy Loss in one single class.

-- I have used this loss function for mask predictions as it requires pixel level comparison
+I have used this loss function for mask predictions as it requires pixel level comparison

+### 2. SSIM :

-SSIM : The structural similarity (SSIM) index is a method for predicting the perceived quality of digital television and cinematic pictures, as well as other kinds of digital images and videos.
+The structural similarity (SSIM) index is a method for predicting the perceived quality of digital television and cinematic pictures, as well as other kinds of digital images and videos.
 SSIM is used for measuring the similarity between two images.

- I have used SSIM as loss function for calculating loss between predicted and ground truth depth images
+ I have used SSIM as loss function for calculating loss between predicted and ground truth depth images.

  Total Loss I have used the formula:

  Total Loss = 2 * ( BCEWitLogitsLoss for mask images) + (1 - SSIM loss for depth images)

+ ( I have used 1-SSIM Loss as SSIM Loss is in the range 0 to 1 with 1 being perfect match)

+ SSIM is implemented in https://github.com/monimoyd/PredictingMaskAndDepthUsingDeepLearning/blob/master/utils/ssim_util.py.
+ The code is taken from https://github.com/Po-Hsun-Su/pytorch-ssim

 ## v.
 Metric Used